LuNiPo/HSL_RGB/README.md

 * **50<lightness<=100** fade to white (increase pwm on all channels until they're 1024)
 ### Asyncronous ? - Kind of ... i guess
 instead of delays for generating animation I used the millis() function - a quiet common trick nowadays to do delays without stalling your µC.
 You can see the idea in one of the Example script.
 A downside is that you cant use delay() in your script without stalling the animation.
 Anyways - cause we not using delay you can do things like start stop animations by the push of an button - **at any time!**

 ---
+###Thats nice! but how do i use it ?
+A few simple steps:
+* Include the libary `#include <RGBControl.h>`
+* Set up an Controller Object `RGBControl Controller(red pin, green pin, blue pin, activeHigh/activeLow) **_Note:_ activeHigh/ activeLow defines the usage of your output: Your LED lights up when your pin is high ? - use activeHigh**

+---
 Image source :